 People sometimes choose this period (Wednesday, or the weekend of the holiday) carried by the thought that everyone will be at home.
 This idea does sound smart and practical, but actually, it’s not.

-During the 4-day recess people usually have plans, and the idea to spend a day before the Thanksgiving at the wedding might not sound as good to them as it might sound good to you.
-If this still doesn’t sound to inconvenient, imagine hosting a wedding during this period and not serving turkey – a complete failure.
+During the 4-day recess, people usually have plans, and the idea to spend a day before Thanksgiving at the wedding might not sound as good to them as it might sound good to you.
+If this still doesn’t sound too inconvenient, imagine hosting a wedding during this period and not serving turkey – a complete failure.

-You simply can’t expect people will attend your wedding at this date, it simply won’t happen.
+You simply can’t expect people will attend your wedding on this date, it simply won’t happen.

-9-11 – An apparent date to avoid.
-There is no need for the explanation, right?
+9/11 – An apparent date to avoid.
+There is no need for an explanation, right?
 You don’t want a wedding anniversary matching the day where thousands of lives were lost.
 A huge number of families will be remembering their lost ones on this day, and won’t be in the mood.